zoometh/C14/README.md

 ## C14

-A review of IT solutions and tips to manage radiocarbon data, starting from the webpage: [https://zoometh.github.io/C14/](https://zoometh.github.io/C14/)
+A review of IT solutions and tips to manage radiocarbon data, starting from the interactive webpage: [https://neolithic.shinyapps.io/C14review/](https://neolithic.shinyapps.io/C14review/)

 | name              | webpage url                                                          | app url                                                |
 |-------------------|----------------------------------------------------------------------|--------------------------------------------------------|